 BioFach ― is the world’s leading exhibition of organic products that is organized annually in Nurnberg (Germany).
-51,5 thousand people from 143 countries visited the exhibition in the anniversary year, and the number of exhibits was more than 3,2 thousand.
+51,5 thousand people from 144 countries visited the exhibition in the anniversary year, and the number of exhibits reached almost 3 thousand.

 Canada and Japan agreed on mutual recognition of organic standards